patroni/patroni/docs/dynamic_configuration.rst

 - wal_log_hints: on
 - track_commit_timestamp: off

-For the following parameters it is not essential for them to be equal on the master and the replica, it is preferred to configure the uniformly.
-Therefore they are also controlled by Patroni and can be set only via Dynamic configuration.
+For the parameters below, PostgreSQL does not require equal values among the master and all the replicas.
+However, considering the possibility of a replica to become the master at any time, it doesn't really make sense to set them differently; therefore, Patroni restricts setting their values to the Dynamic configuration

 - max_wal_senders: 5
 - max_replication_slots: 5